Transfer PC files to cloud

 4. The next will setup synchronization form Google Drive to My Computer.
 Here, you should decide which folder(s) to be synced to the local computer and where on the local area to save the synced items.
 Finally, click “START” to start Google Backup and Sync service.

-Though cloud storage is regarded as a safe place for data, you are also suggested to backup your files to another cloud.
+Though cloud storage is regarded as a safe place for data, you are also suggested to backup your files in cloud.
 If you store your important files on only one cloud storage, chances are that you may lose your data for any unexpected things.
-To save your effort and local storage space, you are recommended to do cloud to cloud backup with cBackupper.
+To save your effort and local storage space, you are recommended to do cloud to cloud backup with CBackupper.

-cBackupper is a professional cloud backup tool that can help you backup files between cloud storage directly with flexible backup settings like Scheduled Backup and File Filter.
+Besides the PC client that CBackupper offers to backup your PC files, CBackupper also provides users with a free web version that can help you backup files between cloud storage directly with flexible backup settings like Scheduled Backup and File Filter.
 It supports multiple cloud storage like OneDrive, Dropbox, OneDrive, FTP/SFTP.
 Now, add your cloud storage accounts on its platform to backup files from cloud to cloud easily and quickly.

 2. Click “Add Clouds” under “Clouds” tab, select your clouds, and click “Add”.
-Then sign in your account and authorize cBackupper to access and manage your files on the cloud.
+Then sign in your account and authorize CBackupper to access your cloud.

 3. Click on “Tasks” tab at the top of the page, then, click “Create Task” button.
 Name your backup task, click “Add Source” button to add a cloud as backup source, and click “Add Destination” to add another cloud.

-✎Note: Under “Settings”, you can enjoy “File Filter” and enable “Email Notification”.
-You can also set automatic backup under “Schedule”.
+✎Note: Under “Settings”, you can enjoy “File Filter”, set automatic backup and enable “Email Notification”.

 4. Click “Start Backup” in the lower right corner to execute the backup task.